 All the proceeds from Potluck Dinner at the yearly reunion benefit Farm Aid, which since 1985, has been raising money for family farmers in the United States.
 Right now, all the money donated to Farm Aid is being dedicated to those farmers who have been impacted by historic flooding across the Midwest.

-The Pot Luck, which is the official kickoff to the annual event, was hosted by The Austin Food and Wine Alliance.
+The Pot Luck, which is the official kickoff to the annual event, was hosted by The Texas Food and Wine Alliance.
 This intimate, invitation-only, five-course dinner was made with locally-sourced ingredients and prepared by boundary-pushing Texas chefs who are redefining food from the Hill Country.
 As the exclusive water of the event, our straight-from-the-source Mountain Valley Spring Water was featured in craft cocktails during happy hour and enjoyed by guests throughout the evening.

 Each course of the farm-to-table food and drink menu was curated and prepared by an all-female team: Anne Ng, pastry chef at Bakery Lorraine, Anita Jaisinghani chef-owner of Indian restaurant Pondicheri, Bonnie Wright of Southern Restaurant Olamaie, Jessica Sanders of the former Backbeat cocktail bar, Kristen Kish of comfort food haven Arlo Grey, and Misti Norris acclaimed chef of Petra & The Beast.
 It was the perfect way to kick off the next day’s festivities.
 Those lucky few in attendance were also able to get an intimate, private performance from the host himself, Mr. Willie Nelson.
 Watch the full Pot Luck documentary.